Taking a cash-out mortgage for debt consolidation is a great idea — sometimes.

 Halliwell would only encourage someone to get a debt consolidation loan if it results in paying less interest over time.
 For instance, you probably wouldn’t want to consolidate a car loan that you’ve been paying on for four years and only have one year left.

-Enrica Bustos, housing counselor at Adams County Housing Authority in Commerce City, Colo., feels that using the equity in your home to pay off credit cards is a bad thing.
+Enrica Bustos, a former housing counselor at Adams County Housing Authority in Commerce City, Colorado, feels that using the equity in your home to pay off credit cards is a bad thing.

 “It’s just better to live within your means and pay off those credit cards one at a time,” she says.

-She feels that the equity of your home should only be used in extreme cases such as your child gets sick and you need extra money, or something in your home needs repaired immediately, and it’s going to cost a lot.
+She feels that the equity of your home should only be used in extreme cases, like a medical emergency or urgent home repairs.

-Bustos has seen too many people never cut up those cards and then begin using them again till they max them out again.
+Bustos has seen too many people never cut up those cards and then eventually max them out again.